Meet the team

 Clare Howard, Chief Executive

-Ruth Perry, Policy Officer
+Ruth Perry, Senior Policy Manager

-Ruth joins Natspec following 10 years as an independent consultant to the sector, having previously taught in schools and worked for the Qualifications and Curriculum Authority (QCA).
+Ruth joined Natspec in January 2017 following 10 years as an independent consultant to the sector, having previously taught in schools and worked for the Qualifications and Curriculum Authority (QCA).
 Her previous work with NIACE and LSIS, and her relationships with organisations such as AoC, AELP, ETF, Nasen, the Preparing for Adulthood programme has given her a deep understanding of many of the issues relating to young people with SEND.
 She has been a strong advocate for both learners and providers, and recent projects include supporting a range of providers with design and delivery of study programmes, the use of RARPA, integration of maths and English, supported internships and learner involvement in provision.